nestjs/docs.nestjs.com/content/controllers.md

 #### Routes order

-Be aware that routes registration **order** (methods order in classes) matters.
-Assume that you have a route that allows getting cats by identifiers (`cats/:id`).
-If you register another endpoint below the mentioned one, which basically returns all cats at once (`cats`), the request will never hit the actual handler because all path parameters are optional.
+Be aware that route registration **order** (the order each route's method appears in a class) matters.
+Assume that you have a route that returns cats by identifier (`cats/:id`).
+If you register another endpoint **below it** in the class definition which returns all cats at once (`cats`), the `GET /cats` request will never hit that second handler as desired because all path parameters are optional.
 See the following example:

 ```typescript
 @Controller('cats')